US STOCKS-Futures higher as robust Chinese data eases growth worries

 Markets have struggled in August as escalating trade tensions and the inversion of a key part of the U.S. yield curve, often seen as a sign of recession, drove investors away from risky assets, pushing the S&P 500 1.8% lower for the month.
 The benchmark is now 4% away from its record high hit in late July.

 Intel Corp, Qualcomm Inc, and Micron Technology Inc rose between 0.7% and 3% in premarket trading.
-Goldman Sachs Group Inc, Bank of America Corp and JPMorgan Chase & Co were also trading higher.
+Goldman Sachs Group Inc, Bank of America Corp and JPMorgan Chase & Co were also trading higher as the benchmark 10-year yield fell.

 Investors will also keep a close watch on the monthly jobs report, which is due on Friday, to gauge the likelihood of another interest rate cut from the Federal Reserve at its mid-September meeting.
 At 7:17 a.m.
 ET, Dow e-minis were up 195 points, or 0.75%.
 S&P 500 e-minis were up 22.25 points, or 0.77% and Nasdaq 100 e-minis were up 72.75 points, or 0.96%.